pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       PDF only: Add a "rubber stamp" like annotation to e.g. indicate the document's intended use ("DRAFT", "CONFIDENTIAL", etc.).

-      :arg rect: rectangle where to place the annotation.
+      :arg rect-like rect: rectangle where to place the annotation.
-      :type rect: :ref:`Rect`

       :arg int stamp: id number of the stamp text.
 For available stamps see :ref:`StampIcons`.